Coder-Python/Recommender_systems/README.md

 ### Functions :

 The third section of the code defines several functions that are used throughout the application.
-The functions include:
+The functions include :

 - `get_title(index)` - Returns the title of a movie given its index.
 - `get_index(title)` - Returns the index of a movie given its title.